engvik/config/README.md

 # config
 Dotfiles, install scripts etc.

-# install.sh
+## install.sh

 Installs everything.
 Useful in a brand new environment.

+## install-apt.sh

+Installs everything what we want from apt.

+## install-snap.sh

+Installs everything what we want from snap.

+## install-binaries.sh

+Installs all the custom binaries we want.

-# install-vim.sh
+## install-vim.sh

-Installs everything vim-related
+Installs everything vim-related.

-# install-dotfiles.sh
+## install-dotfiles.sh

-Copies dotfiles only
+Copies dotfiles only.